JuliaPy/SymPy.jl/examples/tutorial.md

 This creates a symbolic object `x`, which can be manipulated through further function calls.

-There are two macros that make creating multiple variables a bit less typing.
-The `@syms` macro will create variables in the *Main workspace*, so no assignment is necessary.
-The `@osyms` macro will return newly defined symbolic variables.
-As these are macros, the arguments need not be separated by commas.
+There is the `@syms`  macro that makes creating multiple variables a bit less typing.
+It creates variables in the *Main workspace*, so no assignment is necessary.

 ```
 @syms a b c
-a,b,c = @osyms a,b,c
 ```

 ### Assumptions

-Finally, there is the `symbols` constructor.
+Finally, there is the `symbols` constructor for producting symbolic objects.
 With `symbols` it is possible to pass assumptions onto the variables.
 A list of possible assumptions is [here](http://docs.sympy.org/dev/modules/core.html#module-sympy.core.assumptions).
 Some